o2r-project/erc-checker/README.md

  ```

 prepResult codes (for images of same index in paper):
-- 0: images equal
-- 1: images do not differ in size
+- 0: images do not differ in size
-- 2: images differed in size -- resized for comparison
+- 1: images differed in size -- resized for comparison
-- 3: images differed in size -- not resized for comparison
+- 2: images differed in size -- not resized for comparison

 ### How to use the ERC-Checker module